Zhang Qinqiu: Military career

 In 1930, Zhang and Shen returned to China, leaving their daughter in Moscow.
-In January 1931, when Wang Ming became the leader of the CPC, Shen Zemin was elected to the 6th CPC Central Committee and appointed propaganda chief of the CPC.
-In 1931, Shen and Zhang went to the Communist base in the border region of Hubei, Henan and Anhui (E-Yu-Wan) Provinces, which was under the leadership of Zhang Guotao.
+In January 1931, when Wang Ming became the leader of the CCP, Shen Zemin was elected to the 6th Central Committee of the CCP and appointed propaganda chief of the CCP.
+In 1931, Shen and Zhang went to the Eyuwan Soviet in the border region of Hubei, Henan and Anhui provinces, which was under the leadership of Zhang Guotao.

-After being attacked by the 200,000-strong Kuomintang forces in the Encirclement Campaigns, the E-Yu-Wan Red Army decided to abandon the base and break out of the encirclement to Sichuan-Shaanxi region in the west.
+After being attacked by the 200,000-strong Kuomintang forces in the fourth encirclement campaign, the Fourth Red Army decided to abandon the Eyuwan base and break out to the west.
+The eventually settled in Sichuan-Shaanxi border region.
 Shen Zemin, who suffered from lung disease, insisted on remaining at the base.
 He died in November 1933.
-In November 1932, Zhang Qinqiu was appointed Director of the General Political Department of the Fourth Front Army, the highest war-time position ever held by a woman in the Chinese Communist army.
+In November 1932, Zhang Qinqiu was appointed Director of the General Political Department of the Fourth Front Army, the highest war-time position ever held by a woman in the Chinese Red Army.
 She is often called the only woman general of the Red Army.

 In March 1934, Zhang was appointed Commander and Political Commissar of the Women's Independent Regiment of the Fourth Front Army, commanding 2,000 women soldiers.
 In 1935, she joined the Long March under the command of Zhang Guotao.
 In 1936, she married Chen Changhao, political commissar of the Fourth Front Army and another member of the 28 Bolsheviks.
 In October, 20,000 soldiers of the Fourth Front Army were split into the Western Route Army (西路军) and arrived in the Hexi Corridor of Gansu Province.
 The Western Route Army was surrounded and defeated by the forces of the Hui Ma clique then in control of Gansu.
 Zhang, who had just given birth to a baby who had to be abandoned, was captured and sent to the capital Nanjing.

-After the Xi'an Incident in December 1936, the Kuomintang government and the Communist rebels suspended their civil war and formed the Second United Front to resist the Japanese invasion.
-Zhang was released and sent to Yan'an, the de facto capital of the Communists.
+After the Xi'an Incident in December 1936, the Kuomintang government and the CCP suspended their civil war and formed the Second United Front to resist the Japanese invasion.
+Zhang was released and sent to Yan'an, the de facto capital of the CCP.
 As more people arrived in Yan'an from areas occupied by Japan, the Chinese Women's University was established and Zhang became its dean.

+In 1940, Zhou wrote in support of women postal workers in Shanghai who were opposing restrictions on women's employment.

-Her husband Chen Changhao had in 1938 gone to the Soviet Union for medical treatment, where he later lived with a Russian woman.
+Zhang's husband Chen Changhao had in 1938 gone to the Soviet Union for medical treatment, where he later lived with a Russian woman.
 Zhang divorced Chen in 1943, and married her third husband Su Jingguan (苏井观), an army doctor.
-She was a member of the Women's Committee of the Central Committee of the CPC in the 1940s, and attended the Second International Federation of Democratic Women of 1948 in Budapest.
+She was a member of the Women's Committee of the Central Committee of the CCP in the 1940s, and attended the Second International Federation of Democratic Women of 1948 in Budapest.